 He is an active composer with works being performed throughout the United States having been performed by St. Olaf, Sons Florida’s Singing Sons, and the Boston Pops and at venues such as Alice Tully Hall, Southwark Cathedral, Alliance Française, and Carnegie Hall.
 His conducting has taken him across Europe and the U.S. including London, Paris, Rome, Berlin, Vienna, Florence, Budapest and Prague.

 Darin passionate about teaching and developing skills in students that they can draw on throughout their lives.
 Teaching life skill and social skills is at the core of his teaching philosophy.
 That desire to incorporate utilitarian values in his teaching influenced his doctoral research, which focused on adults who participated in high school orchestra and what effect that had on their behaviors as adults.
 He has been recognized as an outstanding educator and motivator.
-In addition to being the Minster of Music at Trinity Lutheran Church, in Robesonia, PA, he is on the faculty of Lafayette College as the Director of the Lafayette College Chamber Orchestra.
+In addition to being the Minster of Music at Trinity Lutheran Church, in Robesonia, PA, he is on the faculty of Lehigh University and Muhlenberg College.
 He is demand as a composer, conductor and clinician and has been a consultant for music festivals in the U.S. and in Austria.